jdbest/psy-203/README.md

 getwd()
 ```

 Does it say what you expected it to?
+If not, either ask for help or read through the above again.

 ### RStudio Cloud